unlhcc/2019-01-07-UNL/index.md

  SURVEYS - DO NOT EDIT SURVEY LINKS
 {% endcomment %}
 <h2 id="surveys">Surveys</h2>
 <p>This program is offered as part of an active grant.
-All participants are requested to complete these surveys before and after the workshop. <strong>Please use your institutional email address when completing.</strong> Thank you</p>
+All participants are requested to complete these surveys before and after the workshop. <br><strong>Please use your institutional email address when completing.</strong> Thank you</p>
 <p><a href="https://doane.qualtrics.com/jfe/form/SV_8Dixwq4UARwLmlv">Pre-workshop Survey</a></p>
 <p><a href="https://doane.qualtrics.com/jfe/form/SV_8Dixwq4UARwLmlv">Post-workshop Survey</a></p>